ampproject/amp-toolbox/packages/cors/README.md

 }));
 ```

-**Note:** the default AMP CORS mode for websites is compatible with AMP for Email's CORS mode.
+**Note:** the default AMP CORS mode for websites is compatible with email CORS mode (only origin verification is no longer supported).
 If you want to support both, it's safe to enable email mode by default.

 ## Example